ariear/pax-api/README.md

 # Pax (Rest Api For Check Anxiety Disorder) 🏥

-Hello there 👋, Today I built a rest api that functions to check whether a user has Anxiety disorder or not, dont forget to star this repo ⭐
+Hello there 👋, Today I built a rest api that functions to check whether a user has Anxiety disorder or not, I built this using random forest algorithm, dont forget to star this repo ⭐

 - [Pax](#Pax)
   - [Tech Stack](#techstack)